-Toxic Tides, a recent study from UC Berkeley and UCLA that analyzed how SLR will impact contaminated sites, found that at least 440 hazardous facilities, including power plants, refineries, industrial facilities, and hazardous waste sites, are at risk of coastal flooding by 2100 under a high emissions scenario (RCP 8.5).
+Toxic Tides, a recent study from UC Berkeley and UCLA that analyzed how SLR will impact contaminated sites, found that at least 400 hazardous facilities, including power plants, refineries, industrial facilities, and hazardous waste sites, are at risk of coastal flooding by 2100.
 Many of these toxic sites are disproportionately located near vulnerable communities burdened by environmental injustice that will bear heavier consequences of climate change and SLR than others.
 Rising groundwater levels due to SLR will also continue to present a public health concern by exposing coastal residents to toxic contaminants, especially those living near contaminated and toxic sites.